 Get Your Tire Advice From Eddy's Mazda of Lee's Summit

-If it’s time to bring your Mazda in for a tire rotation, contact us at Eddy's Mazda of Lee's Summit!
+If it’s time to bring your Mazda in for a tire rotation, you want to change your spark plugs, learn how much an oil change costs, check out the Mazda CX-9 towing capacity, or you want to know who makes Mazda, contact us at Eddy's Mazda of Lee's Summit!
 Also, be sure to look at our service specials to help you save on your vehicle’s recommended maintenance.